OpenQDev/OpenQ-Careers/bizdev/README.md

 ## 🌎 Location

 We’re a remote company that meets up IRL multiple times a year to hack/work together.
+Our co-founders Andrew and Rick live in Austin, TX and Berlin, Germany.
+If you're in the area, you're sure to see them in a co-working space often.

 ## The Irony of Bootstrapping a Self-Hosted Compiler for Web 3 Work